DoD Sustainable Products Center

 Demonstration Sites

 The USAF 441st Vehicle Support Chain Operations Squadron (VSCOS) provided access to USAF vehicles and equipment.
 The National Aeronautics and Space Administration (NASA) Principal Center – Recycling and Sustainable Acquisition (RSA) provided access to NASA vehicles and equipment.
-The biobased grease products were demonstrated in non-tactical vehicles and equipment at the following DoD installations and Federal Agency facilities:
+T&E of the biobased grease products was performed in non-tactical vehicles and equipment at the following DoW installations and Federal Agency facilities:

 • Joint Base Langley-Eustis (JBLE)